algorandfoundation/algorand-python-testing/docs/testing-guide/transactions.md

 In this example, we define a contract method `pay_via_itxn` that creates and submits an inner payment transaction.
 The test context automatically captures and stores the inner transactions submitted by the contract method.

-Note that we don't need to wrap the execution in a `create_group` context manager because the method is decorated with `@algopy.arc4.abimethod`, which automatically creates a transaction group for the method.
+Note that we don't need to wrap the execution in a `create_group` context manager because the method is decorated with `@algopy.public`, an alias of `@algopy.arc4.abimethod`, which automatically creates a transaction group for the method.
 The `create_group` context manager is only needed when you want to create more complex transaction groups or patch transaction fields for various transaction-related opcodes in AVM.

 To access the submitted inner transactions: